Stu1986c/progression-framework/frameworks/engineering/fullstack.md

 ### How does it work?
 The framework covers all the things we’re looking for from engineers at ENSEK.
 We’re interested in these five elements:
-- Mastery - Your ENSEK knowledge and technical capability
+  - Mastery - Your ENSEK knowledge, subject matter expertise within your team and technical capability
   - Impact - The size, scope and value of what you deliver
   - Influence - How you change the world around you for the better
   - Comms & Feedback - How you interact with others
   - Leadership - How people around you become better and more impactful

 We sort them into six levels, and we try to give specific examples of behaviours we expect for each.
-Each of those levels has a fairly wide salary range associated with it, and within each level you can progress in sub-levels, labelled A–E. So even if you’re at level 3 for a couple of years, you’ll still be able to see that you’re moving forward.
 Basically, the more behaviours you show from your level, the more you’ll progress.

 Your manager will work with you on this.
 None of it will happen mysteriously behind closed doors.
 You’ll agree what level of progression you’re going for and what you need to improve on with your manager.
 It should be clear how you’re doing relative to that at all times.
+The objectives supporting your progression will be tracked within Clear Review - collation of evidence towards progress made against each objective will be owned by yourself.
+Once again, your manager will be able to offer guidance on suitable evidence for each objective.

 ### Things to keep in mind
 - There are many different ways to progress and be valuable to ENSEK as you grow, including deep technical knowledge and ability, technical leadership and people management.
 All are equally valuable paths in ENSEK's engineering team.